AgileVentures/av-static-website/source/blog_articles/2017-09-18-av-ecosystem-review-inspecting-gems.html.markdown

   end
 ```

-We need to specify the nested required attributes.
-We are now saving our new repo information to the database thanks to [Stack Overflow](https://stackoverflow.com/questions/15919761/rails-4-nested-attributes-unpermitted-parameters)!
+We also needed to specify the nested required attributes, and now we are saving our new repo information to the database thanks to [Stack Overflow](https://stackoverflow.com/questions/15919761/rails-4-nested-attributes-unpermitted-parameters)!